Judiciary: Middle Ages

 During the late Middle Ages, education started to grow.
-First education was limited to the monasteries and abbies, but expanded to cathedrals and schools in the city in the 11th century, eventually creating universities.
+First education was limited to the monasteries and abbeys, but expanded to cathedrals and schools in the city in the 11th century, eventually creating universities.
 The universities had five faculties: arts, medicine, theology, canon law and Ius Civile, or civil law.
 Canon law, or ecclesiastical law are laws created by the Pope, head of the Roman Catholic Church.
 The last form was also called secular law, or Roman law.
 It was mainly based on the Corpus Iuris Civilis, which had been rediscovered in 1070.
 Roman law was mainly used for "worldly" affairs, while canon law was used for questions related to the church.

 The period starting in the 11th century with the discovery of the Corpus Iuris Civilis is also called the Scholastics, which can be divided in the early and late scholastics.
 It is characterised with the renewed interest in the old texts.

+According to Kenneth Pennington, an expert of legal history, the sources of medieval law are diverse and include consilia, decretals, conciliar canons, and Spanish procedural tracts.
+The true mind of medieval judges is unknowable, he says, and "scholars who know norms that the jurists created in the jurisprudence of procedure have a much better chance of reading the sources correctly than those who do not".